rukou/website/_docs/security.md

 The configuration for the Local Layer only consists of the connection parameter to the Router Layer.
 No Enpoint information, like URL, User or Passwords will be persisted in the Local Layer.

 The Local Layer can be restricted to only access certain hosts within the intranet zone.
-This behavior can be set through the container environment and is **not** changeable by the Edge or Roouter Layer.
+This behavior can be set through the container environment and is **not** changeable by the Edge or Router Layer.